Coreopsis Tripteris Care: Growing Tall Tickseed

 |Common Name(s)||Tickseed, tall tickseed, tall coreopsis, and Atlantic coreopsis|

 |Soil||Clay, dry, shallow, rocky|

 |Pests & Diseases||Generally resistant to pests and disease|

-It’s an easy-going plant that rewards the gardeners with bright, yellow flowers in the summer.
+It’s an easy-going plant that rewards the gardeners with its bright, yellow flower head with flat brown center disks in the summer.
 The flowers will add a spark of color to your garden, making it look more lively.
 The plant is commercially available to be used as an ornamental plant.